-Some tax-deferred investment accounts have strict end-of-year cutoff dates with no extensions, so if you have a 401(k), or you like to donate to charitable organizations, your current contributions will have to count towards the 2017 tax year.
+Some tax-deferred investment accounts have strict end-of-year cutoff dates with no extensions.
+For instance, if you have a 401(k) or you like to donate to charitable organizations, your deadline to contribute is Dec.
+31.

 If you want to make one of these retroactive deposits into a retirement, health or education savings account, don’t overextend your budget and go into debt just for the tax break.
 As you prepare your tax return, calculate if you’ll owe money, or if you’ll be getting a tax return, and use discretion, since the money you contribute may offset one or both.

-And when you fill out your tax return, make sure you clearly list that the retroactive contributions you’ve made are for 2016.
+And when you fill out your tax return, make sure you clearly list that the retroactive contributions are for 2017.
 If no year is listed, the IRS won’t count it.
-(You could still count it on your 2018 tax return, but that means waiting another year for the tax benefit.)
+(You could still deduct in on your 2018 tax return, but that means waiting another year for the tax benefit.)

 If you don't like scrambling during tax season — or you've noticed your retirement accounts are woefully underfunded — set contribution goals for the new year.
 Bookmark these deadlines (set a calendar alert, if so inclined), so you’re not making retroactive contributions anymore and, instead, looking into your financial future.